kmjohnson25/Play_Narrative/README.md

 This folder contains everything directly related to the final manuscript for Play_Narrative Study.
 So far, that entails:
 * **Renders**:
     - subfolder with all the renders from previous drafts of the manuscript

-## Play_Narrative.bib
-This library is an export of my Zotero library entitled MAPSS_Thesis, which contains all of the literature I might want to cite in my manuscript.

-## Extras
-This folder contains two subfolders:
-* **Qmd stuff**:
-    - contains all the extras that come with a newly created Qmd and some apaquarto examples.
-None of it is related to my actual project.
-* **The_Role_of_Pretend_Play_in_Narrative_files**:
-    - files generated from working on Qmd, none of which are necessary for final manuscript

 ## The_Role_of_Pretend_Play_in_Narrative.Qmd:
     - Qmd for the final manuscript of my thesis